 3 minute read

 Have you ever thought that the slope of a graph or equation is always a constant?
 Well, in this case, it isn’t.
 Just like equations, slopes can be functions.
 The equation $y = 5$ is a constant.
 The equation $y = 2x + 1$, however, is a function while the slope is constant.
-In this post you will also encounter limits and how to find the slope of a curve.
+This post is about finding the slope of a curved function using differentiation.

 The Concept of Limits